-Ntozake Shange was born Paulette Williams into an upper middle-class African-American family.
+Ntozake Shange was born Paulette Williams into an upper middle-class African American family.
 Her father was an Air Force surgeon and her mother a psychiatric social worker.
-Cultural icons like Dizzie Gillepsie, Miles Davis and W.E.B.
+Cultural icons such as Dizzie Gillepsie, Miles Davis, and W.E.B.
 DuBois were regular guests in the Williams home.
-Shange attended Barnard College and UCLA, earning both a bachelors and master degree in American Studies.
-Shange’s college years were difficult, however, and frustrated and hurt after separating from her first husband, she attempted suicide several times before focusing her rage against the limitations society imposes on black women.
-While earning a master’s degree, she reaffirmed her personal strength based on a self-determined identity and took her African name, which means “she who comes with her own things” and she “who walks like a lion.”
-Since then she has sustained a triple career as an educator, a performer/director, and a writer whose work draws heavily on her experiences of being a black female in America.
+Shange attended Barnard College and the University of Southern California, earning both a BA and MA in American Studies.
+Shange’s college years were difficult, however; frustrated and hurt after separating from her first husband, she attempted suicide several times before focusing her rage against the limitations society imposes on Black women.
+While earning an MA degree, she reaffirmed her personal strength based on a self-determined identity and took her African name, which means “she who comes with her own things” and she “who walks like a lion.”
+Shange would go on to a successful triple career as an educator, performer/director, and writer whose work drew heavily on her experiences of being a Black female in America.

-Shange’s next productions, A Photograph: A Study of Cruelty (1977), Boogie Woogie Landscapes (1977), Spell No. 7 (1979) and Black and White Two Dimensional Planes (1979) impressed critics with their poetic quality.
-As Richard Eder wrote in the New York Times, “more than anything else, she [Shange] is a troubadour.
+Shange’s next productions, A Photograph: A Study of Cruelty (1977), Boogie Woogie Landscapes (1977), Spell No. 7 (1979), which also received an Obie Award, Black and White Two Dimensional Planes (1979) impressed critics with their poetic quality.
+As Richard Eder wrote in the New York Times, “more than anything else, [Shange] is a troubadour.
 She declares her fertile vision of the love and pain between black women and black men in outbursts full of old malice and young cheerfulness.
 They are short outbursts, song-length; her characters are perceived in flashes, in illuminating vignettes.”
-Don Nelson, writing in the New York Daily News, deemed Spell No. 7 “black magic ....
-The word that best describes Shange’s works, which are not plays in the traditional sense, is power.”
+Don Nelson, writing in the New York Daily News, deemed Spell No. 7 stated, “the word that best describes Shange’s works, which are not plays in the traditional sense, is power.”

 Shange’s poetry, like her drama, is distinctively original.
-Washington Post Book World critic Harriet Gilbert praised Shange’s third book of poetry, Nappy Edges (1978), saying, “Nothing that Shange writes is ever entirely unreadable, springing, as it does, from such an intense honesty, from so fresh an awareness of the beauty of sound and of vision, from such mastery of words, from such compassion, humor and intelligence.”
+Her poetry collections include Wild Beauty: New and Selected Poems (2017), I Live in Music (1994), Three Pieces (1992), A Daughter's Geography (1983), Some Men (1981), and others.
+Washington Post Book World critic Harriet Gilbert praised Shange’s third book of poetry, Nappy Edges (1978), saying that Shange’s poems arise “from such an intense honesty, from so fresh an awareness of the beauty of sound and of vision, from such mastery of words, from such compassion, humor and intelligence.”
 Alice H.G.
 Phillips described Shange’s style in the Times Literary Supplement: “She lets go with verbal runs and trills, mixes in syncopations, spins out evocative hanging phrases, variations on themes and refrains.
 Rarely does she come to a full stop, relying instead on line breaks, extra space breaking up a line, and/ or oblique strokes.”
-In her poetry, Shange does take many liberties with the conventions of written English, using nonstandard spellings and punctuation.
-Explaining her “lower-case letters, slashes, and spelling,” Shange has said that “poems where all the first letters are capitalized” bore her; “also, I like the idea that letters dance. ...
+In her poetry, Shange took liberties with the conventions of written English, using nonstandard spellings and punctuation.
+Explaining her “lower-case letters, slashes, and spelling,” Shange said that “poems where all the first letters are capitalized” bore her; “also, I like the idea that letters dance. ...
 I need some visual stimulation, so that reading becomes not just a passive act and more than an intellectual activity, but demands rigorous participation.”
 Her idiosyncratic punctuation assures her “that the reader is not in control of the process.”
 She wants her words in print to engage the reader in a kind of struggle, and not be “whatever you can just ignore.”
 The spellings, she said, “reflect language as I hear it. ...
 The structure is connected to the music I hear beneath the words.”

-Shange plays with conventions in her novels as well.
-Her first full-length novel, Sassafrass, Cypress, and Indigo (1982), is an admixture of narrative, recipes, letters, poetry and magic spells.
-Wrote Doris Grumbach in the Washington Post Book World, “Shange is primarily a poet…But her voice in this novel is entirely her own, an original, spare and primary-colored sound that will remind readers of Jean Toomer’s Cane.“ Shange’s other novels include Betsey Brown (1985) and Liliane: Resurrection of the Daughter (1995).
-Liliane again finds the author exploring the issues of race and gender in contemporary America in innovative prose.
+Shange played with conventions in her novels as well.
+Her first full-length novel, Sassafrass, Cypress, and Indigo (1982), was an admixture of narrative, recipes, letters, poetry and magic spells.
+Wrote Doris Grumbach in the Washington Post Book World, “Shange is primarily a poet…But her voice in this novel is entirely her own, an original, spare and primary-colored sound that will remind readers of Jean Toomer’s Cane.“ Shange’s other novels included Betsey Brown (1985) and Liliane: Resurrection of the Daughter (1995).
+Liliane explores the issues of race and gender in contemporary America in innovative prose.
 As Clarence Major noted in the Washington Post Book World, the story is presented “through twelve monologue-performance pieces narrated in turn by [Liliane] and her friends and lovers.”
 Shange “offers a daring portrait of a black woman artist re-creating herself out of social and psychological chaos,” remarked Kelly Cherry in the Los Angeles Times Book Review.
 Cherry added, “Shange has written a novel that manages to be both risky and stylish.”

-Shange has also published essay collections, including See No Evil: Prefaces, Essays, and Accounts 1976-1983 (1984) and If I Can Cook You Know God Can (1999).
+Shange also published essay collections, including See No Evil: Prefaces, Essays, and Accounts 1976-1983 (1984) and If I Can Cook You Know God Can (1999).
 The latter is full of conversational essays that take the reader to the tables of African Americans, Nicaraguans, Londoners, Barbadoans, Brazilians, and Africans.
 A Booklist reviewer noted that the recipes are interwoven with a “fervent, richly impassioned chronicle of African-American experience” that examines political turmoil and relates “how connections are made beyond issues of class or skin color.”
-In addition to poetry, novels, essays, and screenplays, Shange has taken on the field of children’s literature with the publication of four books for children: Whitewash (1997), the tribute to Mohammed Ali Float Like a Butterfly (2002), Ellington Was Not a Street (2003), and Daddy Says (2003).
+In addition to poetry, novels, essays, and screenplays, Shange published four books for children: Whitewash (1997); the tribute to Mohammed Ali, Float Like a Butterfly (2002); Ellington Was Not a Street (2003); Daddy Says (2003); and Coretta Scott (2009).